-- A. Course caps should be based on sound pedagogical principals - B. Course caps will be established initially by using the current enrollment maximums as reflected in the banner for each course.
-These enrollment maximums will become the official course caps for all courses and will be listed on the Course Outline of Record (COR) for each course. - C. Faculty members have the authority to submit a course revision to the Curriculum Committee to modify the existing course cap based on the criteria outlined in section IV below with appropriate documentation. - D. After the Curriculum Committee approves a course revision to modify a course cap, the new course cap will become the official cap for student enrollment for that course and will be listed as such on the Course Outline of Record (COR), effective the following semester after approval.
+- A. Course caps should be based on sound pedagogical principals - B. Initial course caps will be established by September 30, 2014.
+This will occur through consensus of the discipline faculty, department chair, and vice president of instruction.
+Beginning October 1, 2014 these agreed upon (initial) course caps for all courses will be listed on the Course Outline of Record (COR) for each course. - C. Faculty members have the authority to submit a course revision to the Curriculum Committee to modify the existing course cap based on the criteria outlined in section IV below with appropriate documentation. - D. After the Curriculum Committee approves a course revision to modify a course cap, the new course cap will become the official cap for student enrollment for that course and will be listed as such on the Course Outline of Record (COR), effective the following semester after approval.